instax-dutta/Miner/README.md

-# Miner
+#Collective Mining Scripts Repo !
-My Pkt Mining Scripts For VPS and linux systems !
+Here you can get mining scripts for Different Crypto Currencies Specifically Made For Linux Machines !